ErSachinBhati/Docsify/README.md

 Congratulations!
-You've successfully installed Docsify, now you can check version of docsify by run following command.
+You have successfully installed Docsify, Now you can check the version of Docsify by running the following command.

 ```
 sudo docsify -v